maxmorozoff/payload-plugin-lexical-field-hooks/README.md

 When you’re ready to start development, navigate into this folder with `cd dev`

-And then start the project with `yarn dev` and pull up [http://localhost:3000/](http://localhost:3000/) in your browser.
+And then start the project with `pnpm dev` and pull up [http://localhost:3000/](http://localhost:3000/) in your browser.

 #### Src